Late Registration: Music and production

 The interlude "My Way Home" contains a sample of "Home Is Where The Hatred Is" (1971) by Gil Scott-Heron.
 "Bring Me Down" has more orchestration than any other track on Late Registration, including string arrangements, violins, and cello.
 The structure of "Addiction" contains synths, congas, strings, and elements of Etta James's "My Funny Valentine" (1937).
 All the while, West's vocals go through heavy overdubbing.
 "Diamonds from Sierra Leone" is built around a sample of Shirley Bassey's theme song for the 1971 James Bond film Diamonds Are Forever, layering it with lush instrumental arrangements that feature drums, horns, strings, and a harpsichord.

 Late Registration's longest track, the seven-minute-long "We Major", implements exuberant, amplified backing vocals and a "splashy disco groove" featuring a bassline, electric piano glissandos, and horns.
 The melody of "Hey Mama" is laced with a looped "La-la-la" vocal sample from the 1972 track "Today Won't Come Again" by Donal Leace, while its beat contains Tin Pan Alley-styled drums.
-Additionally, the song features vocoder-processed background vocals, an xylophone solo, and a cascading synth outro.
+Additionally, the song features vocoder-processed background vocals, a xylophone solo, and a cascading synth outro.
 "Celebration" is a cinematic-styled song that includes contributions from a 20-piece orchestra and contains a sample of the KayGees's "Heavenly Dream" (1979).
 A columnist for The Guardian described the song as evoking "the lavish 1970s psychedelic soul of Rotary Connection".

 Some of the most elaborate orchestral arrangement expressed on the album is contained within its final official track "Gone".
 The composition begins with a vocal sample of "It's Too Late" (1965) by Otis Redding that develops into a two-chord piano ostinato, followed by a simplistic funk beat.
 As the song progresses, its structure gradually morphs and experiences growing musicality.
 The composition later adds a string arrangement from ten violinists, four violists, and four cellists, which initially comes in brief staccato bursts and acts as a counterpoint to the rise and fall of West's voice.
 After its third verse, the song enters an instrumental passage.